Canon 6D vs Panasonic GH5

 It is notable that the GH5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the GH5 have been discontinued, but can regularly be found used on ebay.
+The 6D was replaced by the Canon 6D Mark II, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.